shanyusuen/genreClassification/README.md

 # Purpose

 The purpose of this project was to create classifiers to categorize songs by their respective genres.
-Manually categorizing songs by genre can be a time-intensive and subjective process especially with the frequent invention of new genres.
-Machine Learning appears to be applicable for genre assignment as it is merely a classification problem, where each category is already known.
+Manually categorizing songs by genre can be a time-intensive and subjective process.
+Machine Learning appears to be applicable for genre assignment as it is a classification problem, where each category is already known.
 Automated genre assignment is a popular and broadly applied technology in most popular music collections such as Spotify and Apple Music.

 Prior research in the realm of musical genre classification focused on content-based approaches, with an early comparative study published in 2003 indicating that the modern Daubechies Wavelet Coefficient Histograms (DWCH) method of feature extraction yielded significantly more accurate results than other existing methods [1].
 Later studies used a neural network to categorize songs into predefined genre categories as we have done.
 These often rely on tempo, volume, and other features [2].
 This project embodies many of the conditions of the latter study to build on.